opfesoft/sol-docs/db/world/creature_template.md

 The name of the script that this creature uses, if any.
 This ties a script from a scripting engine to this creature.

-### VerifiedBuild

-This field was used to determine whether a template has been verified from WDB files.

-If value is 0 then it has not been parsed yet.

-If value is above 0 then it has been parsed with WDB files from that specific client build.

-If value is -1 then it is just a place holder until proper data are found on WDBs.

-If value is -Client Build then it was parsed with WDB files from that specific [client build](../auth/realmlist.md#gamebuild "DB:Auth:realmlist") and manually edited later for some special necessity.